ypatil12/ypatil12.github.io/_posts/2022-05-17-blog-posts-CRV-Add-Liquidity.md

 1. Slippage caused by being sandwiched
 2. Slippage caused by adding an imbalanced ratio of tokens

 For 1, generalized frontrunning bots can monitor the mempool for transactions that add liquidity.
-Protocols must be even more careful when they allow keepers to permssionlessly add pooled liquidity as they can easily be frontrun - see [FEI Postmortem](https://medium.com/immunefi/fei-protocol-flashloan-vulnerability-postmortem-7c5dc001affb).
+Protocols must be even more careful when they allow keepers to permissionlessly add pooled liquidity as they can easily be frontrun - see [FEI Postmortem](https://medium.com/immunefi/fei-protocol-flashloan-vulnerability-postmortem-7c5dc001affb).
 To prevent being frontrun, users can do the following:
 - Use flashbots protect
 - Add liquidity only if the slippage does not cause an LP returned amount to deviate from a set oracle price - call `get_virtual_price` to return the expected LP and multiply by the oracle price.
 See this [chainlink article](https://blog.chain.link/using-chainlink-oracles-to-securely-utilize-curve-lp-pools/) for more info.